-Within the question framework of the Accolo online application for candidates is the capability for Accolo Hiring Consultants and Hiring Managers to craft behavioral-based questions.
+Within the question framework of the Accolo online application for candidates is the ability for Accolo Hiring Consultants and Hiring Managers to craft behavioral based interview questions.

-For the sake of expediency and keystroke-savings, the behavioral-based question is known affectionately to us “in the Biz” as a BBQ.
+For the sake of expediency and keystroke-savings, the behavioral based question is known affectionately to us “in the Biz” as a BBQ.
 Unlike a conventional BBQ, the Accolo BBQ has nothing to do with a grill, with pork or with pork by-products.
-Be that as it may, the BBQ is the real meat, the real beef, as it were, in a candidate’s online application.
+Be that as it may, the BBQ is the real meat, the real beef, as it were, in a candidate’s online job application.

-Accolo CEO John Younger, when discussing the BBQ with a Hiring Manager, is on record saying,
+Accolo CEO John Younger, when discussing the Behavioral Based Question with a Hiring Manager, is on record saying,

 “The answers to these questions are like gold.
 Where else can you get a candidate response that so accurately measures their ability to do the job you want them to do, and to succeed in this role?”

 Now for a candidate’s answer to be “golden,” a BBQ must be, shall we say, concrete.
 A well written BBQ is not whimsical, fluffy or ethereal.
 It’s not intended to allow a candidate to conjecture about their ability to do something.
 Just as there’s no crying in baseball, there’s no conjecture in the BBQ.
 It should be written so that the candidate can effectively “pay off” the experience in their background, and by their answer demonstrate why they can perform one or more of the key functions required on the job.
 For example, if the candidate for a product manager has answered an initial screening question, or ISQ, with a response indicating they have created content for mobile devices, but you do not see the same experience cited on the resume, a BBQ on this subject makes them cite specifics.